How to structure a geospatial database for multi-state retail chains

 3. Constraint-Driven Spatial Indexing

--- Spatial index per partition (run concurrently)
+-- Spatial index per partition

-CREATE INDEX CONCURRENTLY idx_retail_sites_ca_geom ON retail_sites_ca USING GIST (geom);
+ON retail_sites_ca USING GIST (geom);

-CREATE INDEX CONCURRENTLY idx_retail_sites_tx_geom ON retail_sites_tx USING GIST (geom);
+ON retail_sites_tx USING GIST (geom);

-CREATE INDEX CONCURRENTLY idx_retail_sites_ny_geom ON retail_sites_ny USING GIST (geom);
+ON retail_sites_ny USING GIST (geom);

--- Covering index for lease status + proximity filters
+-- Partial index for active-lease proximity queries

-CREATE INDEX CONCURRENTLY idx_retail_sites_tx_lease_geom
+CREATE INDEX CONCURRENTLY idx_retail_sites_tx_active_geom

-ON retail_sites_tx USING GIST (geom) INCLUDE (lease_status, store_name)
+ON retail_sites_tx USING GIST (geom)

 WHERE lease_status = 'active';